-Bailey has written over 30 papers about artificial intelligence, digital copyright, institutional repositories, open access, scholarly communication, and other topics.
+Bailey has written over 30 papers about digital copyright, expert systems, institutional repositories, open access, scholarly communication, and other topics.

 He has served on the editorial boards of Information Technology and Libraries, Library Software Review, and Reference Services Review.
 He was the founding Vice-Chairperson of the LITA Imagineering Interest Group.